devmehta787/Uber-clone/README.md

 First clone the repo

-Flollowed by running thee server:
+Flollowed by running the server:
 ```bash
 npm run dev
 # or